How to Build a Go-To-Market (GTM) System That Generates Business on Autopilot

 Layer 3: Nurturing (the layer where most companies completely drop the ball)

-This is the bridge between “I know you exist” and “I’m sold and ready to buy”.
-And it’s where most companies fall apart.
+This is the bridge between "I know you exist" and "I'm sold and ready to buy."
+It's where most companies fall apart.

 What we typically see is one of two extremes.
 Either the company blasts every lead with sales calls immediately (too aggressive, scares people off, and burns the lead), or they do literally nothing (the lead sits in a spreadsheet, gets stale, and dies there).
 Neither works.